Each lock had a house for the lockkeeper. About 90% of them

 A great gray heron on the side of the canal.

-Reaching the summit on the Meuse River side we negotiated a tunnel
+Reaching the summit on the Meuse River side we negotiated a tunnel before descending into the Rhine River.

 The cliche is too obvious.